 The Board supports and encourages shareholders to participate actively in general meetings.
-At general meetings of the Company, shareholders are given equitably opportunity to participate effectively in and vote at the meeting, express their views/concerns and asking questions regarding the Group's business or performance.
-Notice of general meetings announced on SGXNet and the Company's website prior to the meeting.
-The Directors ensures that the shareholders are well informed of the meeting and voting procedures.
+At general meetings of the Company, shareholders are given equitably opportunity to participate effectively in and vote at the meeting and express their views/concerns and ask questions regarding the Group's business or performance.
+Notice of general meetings will be advertised in newspapers and announced on SGXNET.
+The Directors ensure that the shareholders have the opportunity to participate effectively in and vote at general meetings and shareholders will be well informed of the meeting and voting procedures.